-3D linear vertical deviations (e.g. RNP APCH not more than - 75 feet below the vertical profile (LNAV/VNAV) using BaroVNAV) at any time, and not more than + 75 feet above the vertical profile at or below 1000 feet above aerodrome level.
+3D linear vertical deviations (e.g. RNP APCH not more than - 75 feet below the vertical profile (LNAV/VNAV) using BaroVNAV) at any time, and not more than + 75 feet above at any time, and not more than + 75 feet above the vertical profile at or below 1000 feet above aerodrome level.